vinagr/vinagr.github.io/_teaching/2017-spring-wave-propagation.md

 location: "Auburn, Alabama"
 ---

 This course covers the fundamental concepts of wave propagation in solids.

+Course description
+===
 Topics include,
 1. Waves in strings and rods - a one dimensional analysis
 1. D'Alembert solution
 1. Solutions by Fourier and Laplace transforms